OpenImageDebugger/OpenImageDebugger/README.md

 * Auto update: Whenever a breakpoint is hit, the buffer view is automatically updated.
 * Auto contrast
+* Editable contrast clamp values, useful when inspecting a buffer that contains uninitialized values.
+* Link views together, moving all watched buffers when a single buffer is moved on the screen
 * GPU accelerated
 * Supported buffer types: uint8_t and float
 * Supported buffer channels: Grayscale and RGB